lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This specification includes several SCHC F/R modes, which allow for a range of reliability options such as optional SCHC Fragment retransmission.
 More modes may be defined in the future.

-The same SCHC F/R mode MUST be used for all SCHC Fragments of a SCHC Packet.
+The same SCHC F/R mode MUST be used for all SCHC Fragments of a given SCHC Packet.
-This document does not specify which mode(s) are to be used over a specific LPWAN technology.
+This document does not specify which mode(s) must be implemented and used over a specific LPWAN technology.
 That information will be given in Profiles.

+This specification provides protocol elements that make it possible to interleave the transmission of non-fragmented SCHC Packets and fragmented SCHC Packets, as well as interleave the transmission of fragmented SCHC Packets.
+A Profile MAY restrict this behaviour.

 The L2 Word size (see {{Term}}) determines the encoding of some messages.
 SCHC F/R usually generates SCHC Fragments and SCHC ACKs that are multiples of L2 Words.